Sijia L. Liu

 Research Areas: ML / NLP / LLM

 Hello!
-I am a 2nd year CS PhD at Princeton University where I am fortunate to be advised by Prof. Karthik Narasimhan at Princeton Language and Intelligence.
+I am a second-year CS PhD student at Princeton University, advised by Prof. Karthik Narasimhan at Princeton Language and Intelligence.
 My research primarily focuses on LLM post-training and long-horizon agents.
-Previously, I worked as a research scientist in Amazon AGI Post-Training team where I contributed as a founding member to the development of Nova – the state-of-the-art text and multimodal models and Alexa Prize SocialBot with Dr. Yang Liu and Prof. Dilek Hakkani-Tur in Sunnyvale, CA. Before that, I received my Bachelors from Peking University and my Masters from Carnegie Mellon University.
+I will also be joining AI2 as a summer intern.
+Previously, I spent three years as a research scientist on the Amazon AGI Post-Training team, contributing to the development of Nova — state-of-the-art text and multimodal models and the Alexa Prize SocialBot, working with Dr. Yang Liu and Prof. Dilek Hakkani-Tur in Sunnyvale, CA. Before that, I received my bachelor’s from Peking University and my master’s from Carnegie Mellon University.

-Outside of work, I value health and enjoy sports including snowboarding, badminton and running (half marathon PR 02:10:15 set at Brooklyn, Apr 2025).
-Being a language lover at heart, I’ve been pre-trained with Chinese and fine-tuned on English, Korean, German and Japanese, but I might suffer from catastrophic forgetting sometimes.
+Outside of work, I value health and enjoy sports including snowboarding, badminton, and running (half marathon PR: 02:10:15, Brooklyn, Apr 2025).
+Being a language lover at heart, I’ve been pre-trained on Chinese and fine-tuned on English, Korean, German, and Japanese — though I might suffer from catastrophic forgetting sometimes.
 I am also a cat lover and own a cute beige American shorthair.

 news